Tagged articles

 Kafka 2.8 Introduces KRaft: Removing ZooKeeper with an Internal Quorum Controller

-Apache Kafka 2.8 replaces ZooKeeper with an internal Quorum controller (KRaft), enabling ZooKeeper‑free operation, reducing resource usage, improving performance, and supporting larger clusters while noting that early versions lack some security and management features and are not yet production‑ready.
+Kafka 2.8 replaces ZooKeeper with an internal Quorum controller (KRaft), allowing users to run Kafka without external coordination, reducing resource usage, improving performance, and supporting larger clusters, while noting that some features like ACLs and partition reassignment are still pending.

 0 likes · 4 min read